Fractional conformal Laplacians and fractional Yamabe problems: Weighted Sobolev trace inequalities

 Before the end of this section we calculate the general upper bound of the $\gamma$-Yamabe constants.
 Indeed there is a complete analogue to the case of the usual Yamabe problem (cf. \cite{Aubin:book1}, \cite{Lee-Parker}).
-Namely,
+Namely, the following.

 \begin{prop} Let $\gamma\in(0,1)$.
 Then

 \end{prop}

 \begin{proof} First of all we will instead use the functional \eqref{nicer-functional} to estimate the $\gamma$-Yamabe constant for a good reason.
 The approach is rather the standard method of gluing a ``bubble" \eqref{diffeo-sphere} to the manifold $M$ (see, for instance, \cite{Lee-Parker}, Lemma 3.4).